itslubin/itslubin/README.md

 ## About me

+I love building software to help people to do what they couldn’t do before.
+I am passionate about innovation and using technology to enable others and feel most fulfilled when doing so.
 Computers :computer: have always given me a platform to emphasise my creativity and increase my general knowledge.
-I have worked in Open Source projects and I am currently learning more about Artificial Intelligence, Blockchain and Robotics :robot:
+Currently, I am learning more about Cloud, Blockchain and Artificial Intelligence :robot:

 ## Get in touch